 Once in a while, someone dives, and the concentric lines produced by the splash mathematically propel through the pool until they reach its edges.

-At that moment, we recall once again that we are surfers - salt water, sand, and ocean wave addicts, whether it's nature or man-made swell.
+At that moment, we recall once again that we are surfers - salt water, sand, and ocean wave addicts, whether it's nature or human-made swell.
 But don't stress, it can't be all that bad.

 If the waves can't come to you, there are some things you can do for your surf.
 And no, reading books or magazines won't solve the drama.